pingcap/docs/QUICKSTART.md

 You can use the same procedure to add a TiKV node.
 But to add a PD node, some configuration files need to be manually updated.

-To add a PD node with the IP address: 172.16.10.102.
-You can use the following procedure:
+To add a PD node with the IP address: 172.16.10.102, you can use the following procedure:

 1. Edit the `inventory.ini` file and append the node information: